Choosing your bed sheets is almost as important as choosing your mattress.

 If you’ve been sleeping on sheets that are too worn down, paper-thin, or irritating to your skin, it may be time to upgrade—not just for the sake of your beauty sleep but your sleep health.
 According to the American Sleep Association, daily practices—like sleeping in a comfortable environment—can help you avoid sleep disorders.1

 Sheets are a primary factor to consider when creating a comfortable sleep environment.
-When shopping for sheets, you’ll find options made with a variety of materials: Egyptian cotton, wool, polyester, linen, rayon, or a blend.
-In your search for better sheets, you may come across two different sheet varieties—percale and sateen.
+When shopping for a sheet set, you’ll find options made with a variety of materials: Egyptian cotton, wool, polyester, linen, rayon, or a blend.
+In your search for better sheets, you may come across two different sheet varieties-percale and sateen.
 It’s important to understand the differences between percale and sateen sheets in order to pick the ones that suit and comfort your body the most.
 Read on as we compare the two.

 Both percale and sateen sheets will elevate your nighttime routine.
 These are grownup bedroom accessories, not the sheets of yesteryear made of more pilling than cotton.
 With that said, here are the most prevalent differences between the two: